danvk/rusty-boggle/README.md

 - Some of the files in the repo are 13 years old.
   I didn't think GitHub was that old; maybe this is an svn import?
 - The repo is well-organized; I particularly like the subdirectories with abandoned ideas and short explanations of why they didn't pan out.

+Interesting reading this comment with "Don't put type information in the documentation":

+    // Assumes ownership of the Trie.
+No other Boggler may modify the Trie after
+    // this Boggler has been constructed using it.
+    Boggler(TrieT* t);

+From a Rust perspective, that's type information!

 [1]: https://github.com/danvk/performance-boggle
 [2]: http://www.danvk.org/wp/category/boggle/